Where to eat along Beaubien Street: our top picks in the neighbourhood

 Bistro japonais Furusato: authentic Japanese dishes

-This beloved Montréal restaurant just recently moved to Beaubien, continuing to serve up the delicious, traditional Japanese cuisine it is renowned for.
+This beloved Montréal restaurant has made its name with delicious, traditional Japanese cuisine.
 You can order sushi and sashimi, nabemono (Japanese hotpot and fondue) savoury Donburi, steaming udon noodle soups, mouth-watering appetizers and more at this simple, impeccable and flavourful eatery.

 1265 Beaubien Street East